Pink Coloured Open litter box with a scoop on it

 Written By: Calista Davis

-But don’t worry, you can find various types of cat litter Boxes that will be perfect for you and your cat.
+But don’t worry, you can find various types of cat litter boxes that will be perfect for you and your cat.

 Over the years of my practice as a feline behaviorist, I have witnessed how much the choice of a litter box matters.